 If there is a fault in the ABS, the wheels may be liable to lock due to braking that is heavier than normal.
 The advantages of ABS are no longer available.
 During hard braking, the vehicle can no longer be steered and may swerve.

-If control indicators (৩), ধাঁ৯, (৩) and stop illuminate, the ABS and ESP are deactivated and the message BRAKING FAULT is shown in the multifunction display.
+If control indicators ((a), (b), (b) and stop illuminate, the ABS and ESP are deactivated and the message BRAKING FAULT is shown in the Driver Information Centre.
 Seek the assistance of a workshop.